simonliuanu/PeakNote/Personas,UserStories&MVP.md

 - Pain Points: Struggles to maintain thorough records of sensitive conversations while being fully present during meetings

 - PeakNote Value: Gets secure, confidential meeting summaries delivered to her Outlook inbox that can be easily filed with employee records.
-Supports AI generated preview of meeting notes before downloading them.

 #### Persona 6: IT Administrator